BookingSync/operations/README.md

 end
 ```

-Now we decided that we want this precondition to be applicable to all the models and be universal.
+Now we decided that we want this precondition to apply to all the models and be universal.

 ```ruby
 class Preconditions::NotSoftDeleted